 The Invisible Workload - Part 4

-By Friday you've done a lot, none of which was on Monday's list.
-The week was full of managing, anticipating, covering gaps, keeping things from falling over and almost none of that shows up as completed tasks.
-You're tired from work that was never visible to anyone, including, sometimes, yourself.
+By Friday you've done a great deal and very little of it was on Monday's list.
+The invisible workload of an ADHD business fills the week with managing, anticipating and keeping things from falling over and none of it shows up as completed tasks.

 A business woman smiles as she uses a paper shredder, a symbol of mental decluttering.